Evercoder/culori/README.md

 ### Difference

 These methods are concerned to finding the [distance between two colors](https://en.wikipedia.org/wiki/Color_difference) based on various formulas.
 Each of these formulas will return a _function (colorA, colorB)_ that lets you measure the distance between two colors.
+Also available as a separate [d3 plugin](https://github.com/danburzo/d3-color-difference).

 <a name="culoriDifferenceEuclidean" href="#culoriDifferenceEuclidean">#</a> culori.__differenceEuclidean__(_mode = 'rgb'_) [<>](https://github.com/danburzo/culori/blob/master/src/difference.js "Source")